As you’ve likely noticed, we live in a world dominated by right-handed people and music is no exception—most musicians are righties as well.

 In concrete terms, the action of the left hand doesn’t generally pose any problems and it’s with the right hand that hiccups arise: creating a rhythm with your right hand when you’re left-handed isn’t very easy and that’s why so many lefties encounter difficulties with rhythm on their right hand.

-But the issue of rhythm is there for everyone, and so whether you’re a lefty or righty, the problem can be addressed by working on it regularly and diligently.
+But the issue of rhythm is there for everyone, and so whether you’re a lefty or righty, the problem can be addressed by working on it regularly and diligently, for example by taking guitar lessons.

 Among the guitarists who make the decision to play on a guitar made for righties, there’s Mark Knopfler (formerly of Dire Straits) or even the blues guitarist Albert King.